simranketha/simranketha.github.io/_pages/research.md

 ● Human identification by Ear Recognition: Identification of humans with their respective ear alone using deep learning architecture by applying data augmentation on mobileNetV2 architecture.
 Achieved an accuracy of 90% with 155 subjects.

-● AI-based smart mirror - BE (IT) project